vocksel/Sugar/README.md

 From here you can modify anything under `src/` and your changes will be synced in.

-When you're ready to test, simply press F5 to play the.
+When you're ready to test, simply press F5 to play the game.